lf-lang/lingua-franca/README.md

-# Lingua Franca: An Interface Definition Language for Precision-Timed Reactive Components
+# Lingua Franca: A Programming Model for Precision-Timed Reactive Systems

 ## Objectives